openmindx/agi/README.md

 ## Objective

-To showcase a recursive prompt solutions generator as openmind openai gpt-4o api call
+To showcase a recursive prompt solutions generator as openmind openai gpt-4o api call using minimal python code.

 ## prompt